kevin2379/domain-for-sale/README.md

-This is an ultra simple "domain for sale" page that you can post on any domains you have for sale.
+This is an ultra simple "domain for sale" page that you can use for any domains you have for sale.

 It automatically reads the current url and updates the page accordingly (so the same page can be used for multiple domains).